Sorry, you need to enable JavaScript to visit this website.

 Vardzia – Georgia

-This stunning network of caves in Southern Georgia consists of more than 600 independent caves connected in a 13-storey cliff face complex.
+This stunning network of caves in Southern Georgia consists of more than 600 independent caves connected in a 13-story cliff-face complex.
 Carved out in the 12th Century as a refuge against invading Mongols, the caves have their own irrigation system and are only accessible via hidden tunnels.

 Altiplano de Granada – Spain